plomgrading/plom/doc/source/faq.md

 ### Why do you have "+0" and "-0" as possible delta-marks?

+(Current versions of Plom do not expose this feature.)

 Mathematics use "epsilon" to represent small number, often in the context of limits.
 Some markers like to indicate to students via (say) "-0" that there is a small error in their work but it is too small to reduce their overall mark.
 Similarly some markers use "+0" to indicate that a small amount of progress has been made, but not enough to be worth a full point.

 Server administration